Neuroticism

-Neuroticism or negativity is a personality trait associated with negative emotions.
+Neuroticism or negativity is a personality trait with disagreement on its definition, but widely understood to be associated with negative emotions.
 It is one of the Big Five traits.
 People high in neuroticism experience negative emotions like fear, anger, shame, envy, or depression more often and more intensely than those who score low on neuroticism.
 Highly neurotic people have more trouble coping with stressful events, are more likely to insult or lash out at others, and are more likely to interpret ordinary situations (like minor frustrations) as hopelessly difficult.
-Neuroticism is closely-related to mood disorders such as anxiety and depression.
+Neuroticism is closely related to mood disorders such as anxiety and depression.

 Individuals who score low in neuroticism tend to be more emotionally stable and less reactive to stress.
 They tend to be calm, even-tempered, and less likely to feel tense or rattled.
 Although they are low in negative emotion, they are not necessarily high in positive emotions, which are more commonly associated with extraversion and agreeableness.
 Neurotic extroverts, for example, would experience high levels of both positive and negative emotional states, a kind of "emotional roller coaster".

 Definition

 Neuroticism is a trait in many models within personality theory, but there is some disagreement on its definition.
 It is sometimes defined as a tendency for quick arousal when stimulated and slow relaxation from arousal, especially concerning negative emotional arousal.
-This definition also resembles sensory processing sensitivity as described by psychologist Elaine Aron.
-Another definition focuses on emotional instability and negativity or maladjustment, in contrast to emotional stability and positivity, or good adjustment.
+This definition has some overlap with sensory processing sensitivity (SPS) as described by psychologist Elaine Aron, although SPS is associated with greater responsiveness both to adverse environments and supportive ones.

+Another definition focuses on emotional instability, negative emotionality, or maladjustment as opposed to emotional stability or good adjustment.
 It has also been defined in terms of reduced self-control and impaired ability to manage psychological stress.
+This aligns with the conceptualization offered by Barlow and colleagues, where neuroticism is understood as a trait with genetic, neurobiological, and environmental roots.
+In this framework, neuroticism is marked by stress-specific reactivity as well as beliefs that the world is an unsafe or unpredictable place and difficult to cope with.

 Various personality tests produce numerical scores, and these scores are mapped onto the concept of "neuroticism" in various ways, which has created some confusion in the scientific literature, especially with regard to sub-traits or "facets".